kshannon/cogs9/content/_index.md

 Grades will be released on Canvas within a week after the submission date, often sooner.
 Ultimately it is your responsibility to check your final grade and get in touch if any are missing or you think there is a problem.

 #### Regrade Policy
 The regrade policy is here to protect students from serious issues in grading, not to provide students with a platform to argue about, or plead for an extra point.
 A grader may incorrectly take off a 1-2 points, but they are also just as likely to give students 1-2 points.
 In our experience less than 5% of the time a regrade actually results in an increased score.
 When we regrade, we closely go through the entire assignment again and reevaluate it as a whole.
-This is not to discourage students from requesting legitimate regrades, but to discourage students from arguing about a 1-2 points (which is worth .0025% of your grade).
+This means your grade can either stay the same, go up, or go down.
+This is not to discourage students from requesting legitimate regrades, but to discourage students from arguing about 1-2 points (which is worth .0025% of your grade).
 These discussions require a serious investment of time.
 We want to spend that time on regrades where a serious issue has occurred, or with helping students learn the material better.

 **If you think such an error has occurred please follow these steps:**
 - You have 72 hours to request a regrade
 - Initiate the regrade through Gradescope (if it is a group project, confer w/ your team first and only submit one regrade after your team comes to a concensus)
 - Provide evidence for why your answer is correct and merits a regrade (i.e. a specific reference to something said in lecture, the readings, or office hours)
 - We will get back to you within 48 hours with our final decision.
-Your score will be lowered, stay the same, or increased based on a whole regrade of the assignment, quiz, etc.

 #### Lecture Attendance
 Our goal is to make lecture and office hours worth your while to attend.
-However, with the current format of online classes and students potentially being in different time zones, lecture attendance is not required.
+However, lecture attendance is not required.
 We will make every effort to record all lectures (including guest lectures) and post it same day.
-Exam questions may be generated from guest lecture content.
+Occasionally there may be an issue with Canvas and the recording might not show up till the following day.
+If there is a technical issue, I will still be able to post a lecture recording from last year.

 #### Section Attendance
 Discussion section has been removed due to Covid-19.
 Students may be dispersed across different time zones and each student may not be able to attend group discussion sections and ask questions about the material.
 We are therefore adding several additional office hours throughout the week.
 See below for more info.